Are you worried about how to feed your family due to current or future food supply issues? If so, you aren't alone.

-Learn how we have been taking action to further secure our family's food supply homesteading off the grid in the subarctic, get tips on what you can do to secure yours.
+Learn how we have been taking action to further secure our family's food supply homesteading off the grid in the subarctic, and get tips on what you can do to secure yours.

 (Note: on original publication, this post includes 15 tips.
 However, we're open to additional suggestions.
 So send us your best tips.
 We'll add them and give you a shout-out at the same time.)

 Grow Vegetables Indoors

 Since we live north of 60 (at about 62 degrees north), we have an extremely short northern gardening season.
 Our outdoor garden lasts only about 7 to 8 weeks - or less.

 Food supply issues are nothing new to northern families.
-We're so far away from the rest of Canada (the closest big city is an 18-hour drive away down in Edmonton, in northern Alberta.)
+We're so far away from the rest of Canada (the closest big city is an 18-hour drive down in Edmonton, in northern Alberta.)

 This year I started 65 bean plants from dried seeds.
 Yup, we're growing black beans, red kidney beans, and chili beans indoors.
-We also started growing tomatoes, peppers, and a whole variety of herbs from seeds.
+We also started growing tomatoes, peppers, and a variety of herbs from seeds.

 Grow a Backyard Garden to Secure Your Food Supply

 Experiment with cold-frame gardening, raised beds, permaculture design principles, and container gardening.
 Container gardening is a great way to grow tomatoes or peppers if you're trying to homestead in an apartment or rental.